 The prime minister said there was need to change the mindset to stop crime against women.

 "It is a shameful matter that women are not treated properly.
 I am hopeful this meet will come up with good suggestions to deal with violence against women," the prime minister said.

 "A country can only progress if women can move around freely, make independent choices.
 We must change mindsets to stop crimes against women," he said.

-Voicing similar concerns, Home Minister Sushilkumar Shinde said no society can progress without respecting women.
+Voicing similar concerns, Home Minister Sushilkumar Shinde said no society could progress without respecting women.

 The meeting was attended by Finance Minister P. Chidambaram, Leaders of Opposition in Lok Sabha and Rajya Sabha, respectively, Sushma Swaraj and Arun Jaitley, Bharatiya Janata Party leader L.K.
 Advani, several union ministers and NIC members.